All Episodes

 But I was surprised they had him on.

-So I just wanted to to let you know that.
+So I just wanted to let you know that.

-You mean you're not surprised that he well let me repeat the premise of the story, just to make sure you heard it.
+So you're, okay, you're not surprised that he, well, let me repeat the premise of the story, just to make sure you heard it.

-What this really is all about here is that this these professors at the University of California, San Diego C environmentalists need to stop pitching or trying to persuade people of global warming by focusing on the temperature of the earth, because it isn't rising.
+What this really is all about here is that these professors at the University of California, San Diego, say environmentalists need to stop pitching or trying to persuade people of global warming by focusing on the temperature of the earth because it isn't rising.

 Temperatures aren't going up.